gregpalmr/alluxio-spark-eks/alluxio/README.md

 #### PROD

-If you are planning on supporting production workloads, then you should use the "prod" version of the Helm values because it deploys 3 master pods with failover, stores master node metadata on persistent volumes and stores cached data on persistent volumes.
+If you are planning on supporting production workloads, then you should use one of the two "prod" templates versions of the Helm values because it deploys 3 master pods with failover, stores master node metadata on persistent volumes and stores cached data on persistent volumes.
 Copy the template like this:

+     $ cp alluxio/alluxio-helm-values-prod.yaml.template alluxio/alluxio-helm-values-prod-large.yaml

+If you are using larger EC2 instance types, such as the m5d.8xlarge instance type, then use the alluxio/alluxio-helm-values-prod-large.yaml version of the template.
+Copy the template like this:

+     $ cp alluxio/alluxio-helm-values-prod.yaml.template alluxio/alluxio-helm-values-prod-large.yaml

+If you are using smaller EC2 instance types, such as m5d.4xlarge, then use the alluxio/alluxio-helm-values-prod-small.yaml version of the template.

-     $ cp alluxio/alluxio-helm-values-prod.yaml.template alluxio/alluxio-helm-values-prod.yaml
+     $ cp alluxio/alluxio-helm-values-prod.yaml.template alluxio/alluxio-helm-values-prod-small.yaml

-Modify the yaml file for your Alluxio deployment, by doing the following:
+Modify the yaml file for your Alluxio deployment.
+Use your favorite editor to modify the Alluxio-helm-values.yaml file:

+     $ vi alluxio/alluxio-helm-values-dev.yaml

+or

+     $ vi alluxio/alluxio-helm-values-prod.yaml

 - (Optional) If you are using the Enterprise Edition of Alluxio, replace PUT_YOUR_LICENSE_BASE64_VALUE_HERE with your BASE64 version of the license key and uncomment the line that begins with "#license:".
 Use the following command to get the BASE64 version of your license key:
      - $ cat /path/to/license.json | base64 |  tr -d "\n"